 If you can't pay in full immediately, you may qualify for additional time --up to 120 days-- to pay in full.
-There's no fee for this full payment agreement; however, interest and any applicable penalties continue to accrue until your liability is paid in full.
+There's no fee for this full payment; however, interest and any applicable penalties continue to accrue until your liability is paid in full.
 You may be able to set up this agreement using the Online Payment Agreement (OPA) application or by calling us at 800-829-1040 (individuals) or 800-829-4933 (businesses).
 See Telephone and Local Assistance for hours of availability.

-If you're not able to pay your balance in full immediately or within 120 days, you may qualify for a monthly installment agreement.
-To request an installment agreement, use the OPA application or complete Form 9465.pdf, Installment Agreement Request, and mail it to us, or call the telephone numbers listed below.
+If you're not able to pay your balance in full immediately or within 120 days, you may qualify for a monthly payment plan (including an installment agreement).
+To request a payment plan, use the OPA application or complete Form 9465.pdf, Installment Agreement Request and mail it to us, or call the telephone numbers listed below.
 A payment plan allows you to make a series of monthly payments over time.
 The IRS offers various options for making monthly payments:

 - Direct debit from your bank account,